NicolasAgustinBiglieri/Proyectos/ProyectosPython/API_Users/README.md

     # On Linux/Mac:
     source venv/bin/activate
     # On Windows:
-    .\.venv\Scripts\Activate  # If your system has restrictions, use first: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`
+    .venv\Scripts\Activate  # If your system has restrictions, use first: `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process`

     pip install -r requirements.txt
     ```